alfredoq/tidyscreen_documentation/docs/tutorial_1_chemspace/construction_of_chemical_space.md

 # Construction of a working chemical space

-The chemical space to be used in a vHTS campaign can be constructed using diverse methodological approaches, each one particularly adapted to the research objectives.
+The chemical space to be explored during a vHTS campaign can be constructed using diverse methodological approaches, each one particularly adapted to the research objectives.
 Some of the alternatives are:

     - Compilation of commercially available compounds;
     - Retrieval of compounds libraries from databases such as [ChEMBL](https://www.ebi.ac.uk/chembl/);